Edition for Web Developers — Last Updated 23 October 2025

 This method performs no sanitization to remove potentially-dangerous elements

-or event handler content attributes.
+and attributes like script or event handler content attributes.